pc2459/regexpropertyextractor/README.md

 It's quick!
 It's dirty!
 It has bad css, a Google font, and inline scripts!
 But it works, and you can hack it till it does what you want.
 Which is to extract accessibility modifiers and types from a giant pre-existing list of C# properties given a list of property names.

+P.S: yes, I'm aware this is all on the global scope and everything is awful.
+Refactor coming soon.
+But now to code what I was supposed to before getting distracted...

 ## What You Need

 * A newline-delimited list of property names.